The principal sources of financing for project companies are:

 Acquisition of Collateral

 The secured party may also acquire title to the collateral in lieu of foreclosure, but the secured party will be required to return to the collateral-provider any excess of the market value of the collateral over the amount of the secured obligation.
-In the case of collateral such as aircraft, ships or real property where the title as well as mortgage interest therein is registered, it is generally difficult for the secured party to dispose of the collateral in a private sale because the title transfer would require the co-operation of the collateral-provider (ie, the mortgagor).
+In the case of collateral such as aircraft, ships or real property where the title as well as mortgage interest therein is registered, it is generally difficult for the secured party to acquire title to the collateral because the title transfer would require the co-operation of the collateral-provider (ie, the mortgagor).

-In determining whether to recognise and enforce a foreign judgment, the Korean courts will consider whether the foreign judgment has satisfied the requirements under Korean domestic law, particularly the Code of Civil Procedure (the CCP).
+In determining whether to recognise and enforce a foreign judgment, the Korean courts will consider whether the foreign judgment has satisfied the requirements under Korean law, particularly the Code of Civil Procedure (CCP).
 Article 217 of the CCP sets forth the following requirements that a party seeking to enforce the foreign judgment must establish:

 In principle, there is no restriction on a foreign lender’s ability to enforce its rights over security created under Korean law.
 However, depending on the terms of the loan or types of security, there may be foreign exchange reports that need to be filed in advance, and failure to do so may restrict the enforceability of security.

 As a general principle, a foreign financial institution may not engage in any licensed financial or business activities in Korea without proper licensing.
 In practice, originating, arranging or funding loans from overseas to a foreign exchange bank in Korea, which is licensed for such business, is unlikely to raise any major issues.
 However, originating, arranging or funding loans from overseas to a Korean company, other than foreign exchange banks, will require certain reporting/approval requirements to Korean foreign exchange authorities to be met.